dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 While, for example, monad laws and lift transformations above are applicable to all monads and monad transformer stacks, some code optimisations and transformations are effect-dependent.
-One of the strengths of intermediate representations based on monads and MIL in particular is the ability to express such transformations and correctly apply them only when it is possible.
+One of the strengths of intermediate languages based on monads and MIL in particular is the ability to express such transformations and correctly apply them only when it is possible.

 ### Id